Which Methodology Is Best for Web Development?

 Extreme Programming

-Extreme Programming (XP) is one more Agile framework that aims to produce high-quality web apps and responsiveness to changing customer requirements.
+Extreme Programming (XP) is one more Agile development methodology that aims to produce high-quality web apps and responsiveness to changing customer requirements.
 Just like many other Agile methodologies, XP is focused on regular releases in short iterations, enabling change when needed.

-XP is more than just a sequence of steps to manage web development projects – it adheres to a set of values that are supposed to help teams work more efficiently.
+XP development requires more than just a sequence of steps to manage web development projects – it adheres to a set of values that are supposed to help teams work more efficiently.
 These values include:

 This approach implies that the development team should first understand the project’s needs well enough to give the client feedback about the technical aspects of how the problem can be solved.